chinamike65/hugo-tuolesi/content/book4/book4en.md

 Once all the afflictions are cut off, they will be liberated and become an Arhat, and then they will enter the path of non-learning.

+##### （5）Path of no-more-learning

-(5) Unlearned Theravada Arhats who are liberated are called the Unlearned Dao, because from the perspective of eliminating afflictions and afflictions, it is no longer necessary to continue studying at this level.
+Theravada Arhats who are liberated are called the Unlearned Dao, because from the perspective of eliminating afflictions and afflictions, it is no longer necessary to continue studying at this level.

 But from the perspective of the Mahayana eradicating the barriers to knowledge, there is actually a way to learn, and one needs to learn it.